 Rainbow Stir Fry

-- ¼ cup organic coconut oil (or any friendly fat to cook in; real butter, lard, or leftover bacon grease would work)
+- ¼ cup coconut oil (or any friendly fat to cook in; real butter, lard, or leftover bacon grease would work)

 - ½ small onion (diced)